-element15 is a collective of contemporary textile artists.
-We have worked together for a number of years, constantly learning and refining our techniques.
+element15 is a collective of contemporary textile and mixed media artists.
+We have been together for over ten years and are constantly learning and developing our techniques.
 Our backgrounds are diverse; from dressmaking, architecture and ceramics to teaching and design.
-This wide-ranging experience informs and influences each artist’s interpretation of a source to create their own unique art.
+This wide-ranging experience informs and influences each artist’s creativity.

 element15 GROUP EXHIBITIONS